fnogatz/CHR-Linear-Equation-Solver/README.md

-# Linear Equation Solving using Constraint Handling Rules
+# Linear Equation Solving using CHR

 This project implements a constraint solver written in [Constraint Handling Rules](https://dtai.cs.kuleuven.be/CHR/) (CHR).
 It supports two solving strategies: